It’s important to be aware of the signs of autonomic dysreflexia because they affect major body functions like blood pressure and heart rate.

 Understanding Autonomic Dysreflexia: Key Points

-Autonomic dysreflexia often occurs in individuals with T6 or higher level spinal cord injuries.
+Autonomic dysreflexia is most common in individuals with T6 or higher level spinal cord injuries.

 Because messages from the brain cannot reach areas below the level of injury, major body functions like blood pressure, heart rate, and temperature regulation can be disrupted.